ClickHouse/ClickHouse/docs/es/query_language/dicts/external_dicts_dict_sources.md

 ))
 ```

-Setting fields:
+Configuración de campos:

 -   `host` – The ClickHouse host.
 If it is a local host, the query is processed without any network activity.
-To improve fault tolerance, you can create a [Distributed](../../operations/table_engines/distributed.md) table and enter it in subsequent configurations.
+To improve fault tolerance, you can create a [Distribuido](../../operations/table_engines/distributed.md) tabla e ingrésela en configuraciones posteriores.
 -   `port` – The port on the ClickHouse server.
 -   `user` – Name of the ClickHouse user.
 -   `password` – Password of the ClickHouse user.
 -   `db` – Name of the database.
 -   `table` – Name of the table.
 -   `where` – The selection criteria.
 May be omitted.
 -   `invalidate_query` – Query for checking the dictionary status.
 Optional parameter.
-Read more in the section [Updating dictionaries](external_dicts_dict_lifetime.md).
+Read more in the section [Actualización de diccionarios](external_dicts_dict_lifetime.md).

 ### MongoDB {#dicts-external-dicts-dict-sources-mongodb}

-Example of settings:
+Ejemplo de configuración:

 ``` xml
 <source>